protocol/nft-website/docs/tutorial/avax-nft.md

 ## Develop an NFT smart contract

 If you already have an existing EVM-compatible smart contract for minting NFTs, you may want to skip this section.
+However, it is pretty fun to follow along!

 We will create [ERC721](https://eips.ethereum.org/EIPS/eip-721) non-fungible tokens with their own attributes.
 To keep this simple, any account will be able to call a method `mintTo` to mint items.

 We will be using the standard [ERC721](https://docs.openzeppelin.com/contracts/4.x/erc721) smart contract from Open Zeppelin.
 Install it in your project with `npm install @openzeppelin/contract`.

-Create a directory named `/contracts` within the project root.
-Create a smart contract file named `Filet.sol` with the following code:
+In the `/contracts` directory, remove the generated file `Greeter.sol` and create a new file named `Filet.sol` and type the following code down (optionally you can copy and paste it, but you will miss [flexing your programming muscle](https://i.imgur.com/fawRchq.jpeg)):

 ```js
 // contracts/Filet.sol